aplteam/Tatin/docs/TatinUserSettings.md

 Let's assume that you work for a company "MyCompany", and that this company entertains a Tatin Server with the URL `https://tatin.mycompany.com`.

-In order to add that Registry to the user settings file you must first instantiate the `DefineRegistry` class.
+To add that Registry to the user settings file you must first instantiate the `DefineRegistry` class.
 You may specify the URL and the alias in several ways; for details on the `DefineRegistry` class execute this:

 ```
 ]adoc ⎕se.Tatin.DefineRegistry